-Landing a Silicon Valley Job After Learning to Code in Prison
+What Happens After Prisoners Learn to Code?

 Aside from affecting the lives of Aguirre, Ornelas, and Anderson, the largest change as a result of Next Chapter may be a shift in perspective—among Slack’s employees and, with luck, the tech industry as a whole.
 Slack has already been outperforming some of its Silicon Valley peers when it comes to hiring diverse talent.
 Creating a blueprint to hire formerly incarcerated engineers—and, more broadly, changing how employees think about those who have been imprisoned—may catalyze a larger shift in public opinion.
 Slack has held multiple company-wide meetings on criminal justice, including “reentry simulators” in which employees act out the challenges people face when leaving prison, such as applying for housing or registering with the Department of Motor Vehicles.
 In the past few years, more than 200 employees have visited San Quentin to mentor and learn from aspiring tech workers on the inside.

 “When we first came into Slack, there was fear,” Leal acknowledged.
-Some employees were hesitant to work alongside formerly incarcerated coworkers; others thought the program might distract from more important priorities.
+Some employees were hesitant to work alongside formerly incarcerated co-workers; others thought the program might distract from more important priorities.
 But through talking to Slack employees, he said, he was able to help change their attitudes.

 Six months into his full-time job at Slack, Aguirre’s life is peaceful.
 At work, he’s become one of the more senior members of his team, so new hires come to him for advice.
 He runs a coding group on Fridays to help other engineers at the company understand how the test-automation process works.
 Most days, he has lunch with Ornelas and Anderson.
 “I appreciate the small stuff now—being able to get dropped off anywhere, ordering Uber Eats on my phone, hearing my mom on the phone whenever I want,” he said.